nobrainghost/flash-usdt-sender/flashUsdtSender/README.md

 # FLASH USDT SENDER
-A Flash USDT sender on the TRON network
+A Flash USDT sender on the TRON network \n
 DISCLAIMER: THIS IS FOR EDUCATIONAL PURPOSES AND SHOULD BE USED ETHICALLY

 Developers Not Responsible for any malicious use of the Project